poteznyziomek/python-algorithms/README.md

 |         7        |  $`c_7`$   |   $`1`$   |
 |         8        |  $`c_8`$   |   $`1`$   |

-Best/worst case running time $`T``$ is straight forward to find.
+Best/worst case running time $`T`$ is straight forward to find.
 Consulting the table above we have:

 ```math
     T(n) = c_2 + c_3 + c_4(n + 1) + c_5n + c_6n + c_7 + c_8 = an + b,
 ```
 for some $`a,\ b`$.

-## Next steps

-+ Implement further algorithms.

 ## References